Graduate Student Funding

 Campus Offices and Resources

-Many funding policies and resources are local, so seek out your student services staff for help or advice first.
+Many funding policies and resources are local, so seek out your student services staff, faculty advisor, or faculty director of graduate studies for help or advice first.

 Financial Aid Office

-The main Financial Aid Office (FAO) offers a broad overview of graduate student funding and generates a sample graduate student budget (or estimated “cost of attendance”).
-The FAO also administers loans and manages the Emergency Grant in Aid Process.
+Stanford's main Financial Aid Office (FAO) offers a broad overview of graduate student funding and generates a sample graduate student budget (or estimated “cost of attendance”).
+The FAO also administers loans and manages Stanford Support Programs such as the Emergency Grant-In-Aid Funds and the Graduate Family Grant Program.
+The Graduate School of Business, School of Medicine, and Stanford Law School have financial aid offices to serve students pursuing professional degrees.

 Office of the University Registrar